-Also located high on the north shores of Northern Ireland and to the west of Carrick-a-Rede is the world famous Giants Causeway, possibly the most popular tourist attraction in the entire country of Northern Ireland.
-This location is visited by thousands of tourists every single year that come to marvel at the geological phenomena that creates the unusual rock formations.
+Also located high on the north shores of Northern Ireland and to the west of Carrick-a-Rede is the world-famous Giants Causeway, possibly the most popular tourist attraction in the entire country of Northern Ireland.
+This location is visited by thousands of tourists every single year that come to marvel at the geological phenomena that create the unusual rock formations.

 Whichever way it occurred there is no doubt that this region is one of the most unique and impressive natural phenomena is on the planet.
 There is a visitor centre at the location with displays and interactive exhibits to educate people on the history and mythology of the area and not conservation and Preservation efforts.

 There are walking trails throughout the area and the Giants Causeway it is truly an international destination wood visitor information available in several different languages to accommodate tourists from all countries.